- Location: North Dakota

-Your Class D (standard license) or Class M (motorcycle license) expires on midnight of your birthday every other year.
+Your Class D (standard license) or Class M (motorcycle license) expires every 4 years or 6 years, depending on your age.
 (Commercial drivers should refer to our Renewing Your CDL article for information pertaining to their situation.)
-Drivers born in odd-numbered years will need to renew during odd-numbered years; drivers born in even-numbered years will need to do so in even-numbered years.

 If you have some reason to question whether your license is still valid, you can always check your driving record.

 You must renew your license in person at any driver license site.

 You're not permitted to drive with an expired license.
 But you renew up to 1 year after it expires to renew it without any penalties, except of course, the fines and points you are likely to incur if you're ticketed for driving on an expired license.
 If you wait longer than 1 year, you'll have to complete the testing process again.
 You can verify your license status at any time by buying a copy of your driving record.